 - Am I able to change between one chord and another smoothly and on time?

 - Do I need to learn more chords to be able to express myself the way I want on the guitar?

 Learning guitar scales has more than one benefit, but they’re particularly useful when it comes to improvising on guitar, which we’ll deal with later on in this lesson.

 As an example, I’ll give you the most commonly used scale on the guitar, the minor pentatonic.

-Building a vocabularly of guitar scales is very important in your guitar learning curve, however it is more important to learn how to use the scales you already know than learn as many as possible.
+Building a vocabulary of guitar scales is very important in your guitar learning curve, however, it is more important to learn how to use the scales you already know than learn as many as possible.